Facebook Statistics: A View From the Top of the Online Heap

 It was in late 2015 that Facebook page traffic statistics showed that mobile users outnumbered desktop users for the very first time.
 Since then, we have been living in a mobile world.
 Facebook consistently ranks as one of the most downloaded apps worldwide.

-Statistics on Facebook users show that 25% open the app using PCs and laptops, while 16% of them use tablet devices.
+Statistics on Facebook users show that 28.7% open the app using both phones and computers, while 2.6% of them use laptops or desktop computers.

 (BBC)